 Technically, avocado season should be winding down.
-But those green gems seem to be out in record numbers right now and with great sales to boot!
-To take advantage or this late season harvest, and imported varieties such as Peruvian avocados that will be available through the fall, I wanted to share this delicious and healthy recipe for stuffed avocados.
+But those green gems seem to be out in record numbers, and are even on sale in many shop!
+To take advantage or this late harvest, and imported varieties such as Peruvian avocados that will be available through the fall, I wanted to share this delicious and healthy recipe for stuffed avocados.

 In the past, avocados have had an unjust bad rap as a fatty food.
 In reality, avocados are rich in monounsaturated fat, which has been linked to improved blood cholesterol levels.
 It may even benefit insulin levels and assist with blood sugar control.
 As a side note, the extra-virgin olive oil in this stuffed avocado recipe adds an extra dose of monounsaturated fat.

 Beyond the healthy fats, avocados are also a great source of fiber, folate, vitamin K, potassium, and have recently been recognized as an excellent source of carotenoid antioxidants.
 Yes, carotenoids aren’t just in orange foods!
 Their awesome micro-nutrient profile has earned avocados high ranking status as an anti-inflammatory food.
 Couple that with the quinoa, sweet potatoes (yams), and other nutrient-dense ingredients in this stuffed avocado recipe, and you have one downright healthy dairy-free meal.

 Special Diet Notes: Peruvian Stuffed Avocados